How Should I Seek Guidance and Emotional Clarity If I Married Under Pressure?

 Answer

-Knowledge empowers the believer.
-Through knowledge, one understands one’s rights, responsibilities, and the guidance of Allah and His Messenger (Allah bless him and give him peace).
+The basis is to remain in your marriage and cultivate love and mercy within it.
+Knowledge empowers the believer to understand their rights and responsibilities.
+This is the guidance of Allah and His Messenger (Allah bless him and give him peace).

-Accordingly, even if parents exert pressure, the marriage ultimately concerns the woman herself.
-She has both the right to refuse and the responsibility before her Lord and herself to make the right choice.
+Even if parents exert pressure, the marriage ultimately concerns the woman herself.
+She has both the right to refuse and the responsibility before her Lord to make sound choices.

 At the same time, one should strive to move on from any prior emotional attachment.

-One should consult a qualified local scholar or a counselor who understands Islamic values and considerations.
-Ongoing consultation can help provide clarity, support, and practical steps tailored to one’s circumstances.
+However, such situations are pastorally complex.
+Consult a local scholar or counselor who appreciates the Islamic considerations in marriage and relationships.
+Ongoing consultation can help provide clarity, support, and practical steps tailored to your circumstances.

 [Shaykh] Faraz Rabbani